-Take the money raised and use it to scale the business for maximum returns for you, your employees, investors and early backer.
+Take the money raised and use it to scale the business for maximum returns for you, your employees, investors, and early backers.

 In my opinion, there has never been a better time in our history to become an entrepreneur.
-The old barriers to entry, access to large amounts of capital, expensive professional services like legal and accounting as well as staffing issues can all be overcome thanks to the internet.
+The old barriers to entry — access to large amounts of capital, expensive professional services like legal and accounting, and staffing issues — can all be overcome thanks to the internet.
 There are people all over offering these services as freelancers and at discounted rates.

 If you truly have a good idea that you are committed to, then really the only thing stopping you from joining the ranks of entrepreneurs is you.